testdeck/testdeck/README.md

 }
 ```

-One can also inherit from another concrete test class or suite, but keep in mind that that the tests declared by that suite will
-be run multiple times and not just in the context of the concrete test classes, see the example provided in `tests/ts/suite.inheritance.suite.ts`.

-Important: One should not override test methods inherited from a base class and then call `super()` as this will run the tests from the base class twice.
+Note: You can override test methods inherited from a base class and then call `super()` in order to run the assertions implemented by the super class.

-Best practice: Do not inherit from other classes that have been decorated with the ``suite`` decorator.
-Instead use abstract test base classes.
+Best practice: You must not inherit from other classes that have been decorated with the ``suite`` decorator.
+Doing so will result in an exception.
+Use abstract base classes instead.

 ### Overriding Tests
 Sometimes you might want to override tests inherited from a given base class.
 You can do this by redeclaring the same test method in your sub class, e.g.